 Operational Considerations and Additional Information

-Applicants who apply from outside Canada must be available for a 15 to 30 minute videoconference interview.
-Applicants who are currently in the Community may be required to attend an in-person interview at the discretion of the committee.
+All applicants who apply must be available for a videoconference interview at the discretion of the committee.